-Gokaraju Rangaraju Institute of Engineering and Technology 2020 Regulations (GR20 Regulations) are given here under.
-These regulations govern the programmes offered by the Department of Computer Science and Engineering with effect from the students admitted to the programmes in 2020-21 academic year.
+GR22 Regulations shall govern the above programmes offered by the Departments with effect from the students admitted to the programmes in 2022-23 academic year is given below.

-- 1. Programme Offered: The programme offered by the Department is B. Tech in Computer Science and Business System, a four-year regular programme. - 2.
-Medium of Instruction: The medium of instruction (including examinations and reports) is English. - 3.
-Admissions: Admission to the B. Tech in Computer Science and Business System Programme shall be made subject to the eligibility, qualifications and specialization prescribed by the State Government/University from time to time.
+- 1. Medium of Instruction: The medium of instruction (including examinations and reports) is English. - 2.
+Admissions: Admission to the undergraduate (UG) Programme shall be made subject to the eligibility, qualifications and specialization prescribed by the Telangana State Government/JNTUH University from time to time.
 Admissions shall be made either on the basis of the merit rank obtained by the student in the common entrance examination conducted by the Government/University or on the basis of any other order of merit approved by the Government/University, subject to reservations as prescribed by the Government/University from time to time.

-4. Programme Pattern:
+3. Programme Pattern:

-- a) Each Academic year of study is divided in to two semesters. - b) Minimum number of instruction days in each semester is 90. - c) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - d) The total credits for the Programme is 160. - e) Student is introduced to "Choice Based Credit System (CBCS)". - f) A student has a choice to register for all courses in a semester / one less or one additional course from other semesters provided the student satisfies prerequisites. - g) All the registered credits will be considered for the calculation of final CGPA. - h) Each semester has 'Continuous Internal Evaluation (CIE)' and 'Semester End Examination (SEE)'.
-Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) as indicated by UGC and course structure as suggested by AICTE are followed. - Subject / Course Classification: All subjects/ courses offered for the under graduate programme in E & T (B.Tech. degree programmes) are broadly classified as follows.
+- a) Each Academic Year of study is divided into two semesters. - b) Minimum number of instruction days in each semester is 90. - c) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - d) The total credits for the Programme are 160. - e) A student has a choice to register for all courses in a semester / one less or one additional course from other semesters provided the student satisfies prerequisites. - f) All the registered credits except Mandatory and Value Added Courses will be considered for the calculation of final CGPA. - g) Each semester has 'Continuous Internal Evaluation (CIE)' and 'Semester End Examination (SEE)'.
+Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) as indicated by UGC, and course structure as suggested by AICTE are followed.
+The terms 'subject' and 'course' imply the same meaning. - h) Course Classification: All courses offered for all undergraduate programmes in B.Tech. degree programmes are broadly classified as follows.